CrossRef/event-data-enquiries/README.md

-# Event Data Enquiries
+# Is there something missing from Crossref Event Data?

-This repository is used to track enquiries about Crossref Event Data.
-For example, if you think a particular webpage or Tweet should have been captured but you can't find it in the Event Data Query API.

-## How it works

-Create a [new issue](https://github.com/CrossRef/event-data-enquiries/issues/new).
+**If you have found a link in a webpage, tweet, blog that you think we should have tracked, you can report it here.** Our system will try and work out went wrong automatically and we'll take a look.

+**[Create a new issue](https://github.com/CrossRef/event-data-enquiries/issues/new)**.
 Paste the URL as the title of the issue.
-If you want you can describe the issue.
+You can add a description if you want.

 Tag the issue with a label:

  - `missing-event` if the URL should have been captured in an Event.
  - `suggested-newsfeed` if you have found an RSS newsfeed that should be traced.
  - `suggested-website` if you have found a website that you think we should track.
+ - `suggestion` if you have a more general suggestion.

-We will perform some automatic and some manual checks.
+We will perform automatic and some manual checks.